GESTATIONAL SURROGACY LAW ALABAMA

 A: Yes.
 Same-sex couples and LGBT+ intended parents have the same legal rights and will experience generally the same surrogacy process as opposite-sex couples, with the exception of likely requiring an egg donor or sperm donor to complete the IVF procedure.

-Q: Are There any Additional Laws Impacting Same-Sex Parenting in Alabama?
+Q: Are There Any Additional Laws Impacting Same-Sex Parenting in Alabama?

 A: No. There are no additional laws impacting same-sex parents in this state.